|Follow Naturenet on Twitter|

 • Working in the countryside does not mean 'getting away from it all'.
 Although a few jobs do mean this, most of them involve lots of people, much of the time.
 If you don't like people, think hard about what you really want to do.

-• You don't often get free\subsidised accommodation with the job any more - this is now a lot rarer than it used to be only a few years ago.
+• You don't often get free\subsidised accommodation with the job any more - although common 30 years ago, this is now almost unheard-of.

 • If you work with visitor attractions your busy times are going to be weekends and bank holidays, and your busy season will be the summer.
 So say goodbye to taking time off in the school holidays or nipping off for a weekend break at the last minute - you're on the rota to sluice down the bogs on Christmas Eve!